cebo29/proxmox-kodi-setup/README.md

 First Shutdown maybe slow, but its only a one time thing.

-Shutdown of the lxc is available in kodi, so that you can access proxmox host shell.
+Shutdown of the lxc is available in kodi or through the desktop shortcut, so that you can access proxmox host shell when needed.

 ## Bluetooth Setup
 If you want to add bluetooth device in Proxmox host, run the following script in proxmox shell: